KevinTopollaj/MasterGit/README.md

 > You can turn any directory on your computer into a Git Repository, and by doing that Git will create a hidden .git directory within that directory.
 It uses that directory for all of its metadata and its object storage to maintain the history as you move forward.

-> 1. Create a Directory :
+> 1. Create a directory :

 `mkdir myDirectory`